Car service

 The different fluids in your car have a life expectancy, whether the vehicle is being used or not, Oil for instance when left too long thickens and becomes sludge.

-The worst part is, it is avoidable.
+The worst part is it is avoidable.

-Servicing is preventative maintenance
+Servicing is preventative maintenance.

-• An increase in break downs and repairs at the end of this crisis.
+• An increase in breakdowns and repairs at the end of this crisis.

 • Replacement parts will be difficult to source.